acikgozb/tcp-ip-journey/1-ping/README.md

 We left the journey at our gateway, which picked up the analog radio signals from our host and eventually extracted the given packet.
 It checked its own routing table to determine the best path for the given destination IP address.
-Once the path is determined, it proceeded to forward the packet.
+Once it determined the best path for that packet, it proceeded with the transmission.

 However, by determining the path, it brought us some questions along with it:

 - Can we see the path that `ping` takes?
 - Is it a path that straight goes to the remote host, or is it something else?

-Thus, let's analyze the path to answer these questions.
+So let's try to answer these questions.

 ### The Determined Path